NVIDIA/grcuda/README.md

 # grCUDA: Polyglot GPU Access

-This Tuffle language exposes GPUs to the polyglot [GraalVM](http://www.graalvm.org).
+This Truffle language exposes GPUs to the polyglot [GraalVM](http://www.graalvm.org).
 The goal is to

 1) make data exchange between the host language and the GPU efficient without burdening the programmer.